devamin/FastBigApi-example/README.md

 # FastBigAPI architecture example for HRFLOW(simple management of jobposts and applications)

-This is a template example for the FastBigAPI architecture, HRFlow contains to subapplication to manage authentication, jobposts, and application.
+This is a template example for the FastBigAPI architecture, HRFlow contains 2 sub applications to manage authentication, jobposts, and application.
 We use Poetry as package manager(https://python-poetry.org/docs/#installation)

 ## Architecture